lecousin/java-framework-core/README.md

 ## Logging

-A logging system is also provided, in a similar way as other logging frameworks.
+A logging system is also provided, in a similar way as other logging frameworks (using loggers and appenders).

-TODO
+The reason to provide again another logging system is to have a logging system capable to use our multi-threading system and asynchronous IO operations.

+Each time something is logged, this is done by using asynchronous operations and tasks such as the code logging information is not blocked to avoid reducing performance because of logging.

 ## Memory management

-TODO

-## Locale

-TODO
+It often happens that data is kept in memory to improve performance, typically a cache.
+Such implementations can declare themselves to the MemoryManager.
+The MemoryManager is monitoring memory usage, so when available memory becomes low, it will ask the implementations to free some memory.

+In addition, when an application is idle (doing almost nothing) since several minutes, the MemoryManager may decide to ask to free some memory to reduce the memory footprint of the application when it is idle.